samuel-book/samuel-1/_sources/introduction/plain_english.md

 * For each hospital we can predict which change would make most difference - is it speed, or willingness to treat, or determining stroke onset times?
 We can help hospitals identify what is best for them to work on improving, and that may be different to the hospital down the road.

 * Feedback from doctors throughout the project was really positive and useful.
 They helped us to work out what to show.
 They also had questions for us on how we could take this forward.
 They wanted to know how doctors would know about this.
 They wanted to know how we would communicate with managers and the people who pay for the hospitals if they needed investment to improve the service.
 Importantly, they wanted our machine learning models to learn to predict likely outcome, as well as likely treatment decision.
+We did also find that it was those doctors who are most knowledgable about this area who were most interested in our work.
+That is very re-assuring, but it is actually those less knowledgable, and less confident in the use of clot-busting drugs, that we want to reach most!

 We are working with the 'National Stroke Audit' now on making our models part of their routine reporting back to hospitals.
 And we are, of course, working on what we shall do next to develop this work further!